raihanrms/BingeJS/ai_websites_n1UBekd8.md

 # AI ToolBox

-This document is prepared by [Pratham Kumar](https://twitter.com/prathkum).
+This document is prepared by [Raihan Munim](https://twitter.com/prathkum).
 Thanks for jumping here!

 # 50+ AI Websites